The best banks and cards for Canadian travellers

 Tangerine used to be the Canadian travellers’ favorite, but they started charging a 2.5% currency conversion fee, which makes them less attractive.
 Best alternative is Manulife or the new EQ Bank prepaid card.

-If you’re going to countries where ATM surcharges are the norm the Koho Premium card is worth thinking about.
+If you’re going to countries where ATM surcharges are the norm the Koho Extra card is worth thinking about.
 Simple math tells you that unless you use an ATM every month that surcharges at least $9 you’ll be in the red.
 But say you used an ATM that charges $5.
 You’d be $4 out of pocket, but with a different card it would actually be $5.
 And if you then factor in the 2% cashback (groceries, eating & drinking and transportation) and you see it’s not a bad deal.
-You can cancel and reactivate the Premium benefits on a monthly basis, which is great – no fees while you’re not traveling, the regular Koho version is free.
+You can cancel and reactivate the Extra benefits on a monthly basis, which is great – no fees while you’re not traveling, the regular Koho version is free.
 Unless you’re traveling long-term I wouldn’t go for the yearly payment option.

 Notes: